How Negative Ions Purify the Air

 Our outdoor air goes through this cycle naturally by sunlight.
 In a storm, lightening breaks down the air creating negative ions.
 Even the droplet interaction from a waterfall (Lenard Effect) or ocean wave will produce this natural air cleaner.

-Unfortunately this delicate balance is disrupted by urban sprawl.
-Combine indoor lifestyles without fresh air, and driving in closed vehicles; pollution levels go unchecked.
+Unfortunately this delicate balance is disrupted by the intrusion of urban sprawl.
+Indoor lifestyles without fresh air amplify the stressors contributing to breathing disorders.

 Ionizer/ionic air purifier recreate natures cleaning wonder.